metamorphose/metamorphose2/README.rst

   Not really locked up, but the time it takes to process entries can be long if you are loading many items.
-During this process the application doesn't refresh, giving the appearance of being locked up but is actually working on stuff.<br/>
+During this process the application doesn't refresh, giving the appearance of being locked up but is actually working on stuff.

   The time in this state is dependent on your computer, whether the directory is on a local drive or a network share, and of course the number of items.

   This will be addressed in a future release.